theleague/pg-audit-json/README.md

 * Slight table/column name differences
 * INSERT values are stored in the `changed_fields` instead of `row_data` to indicate that a new record is an entire change.
+* row_key has been added for a key back to the row in the audited table

 ## Audit Table Reference